rocky-linux/documentation/docs/guides/interoperability/import_rocky_to_wsl.md

 !!! hint "systemd"

     Microsoft finally decided to bring systemd into the WSL. ([ref](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl)) You only need to add `systemd=true` to the `boot` ini section in the `/etc/wsl.conf` file!
 (Please make sure you are running a WSL version equals or later 0.67.6)

+!!! hint "Microsoft Store"

+    Currently there is no image in the Microsoft Store, if you want to help with bringing it to there join the conversation in the Mattermost SIG/Containers channel!
+There has been [some effort](https://github.com/rocky-linux/WSL-DistroLauncher) a long time ago, which can get picked up again.